-Simon Gikandi is Robert Schirmer Professor of English at Princeton University, where he is affiliated with the Departments of Comparative Literature and African American Studies and the Program in African Studies.
+Simon Gikandi is Robert Schirmer Professor and Chair of English at Princeton University, where he is also affiliated with the Departments of Comparative Literature and African American Studies and the Program in African Studies.
 Before that he was Robert Hayden Collegiate Professor of English at the University of Michigan and the director of the Program in Comparative Literature.
 Gikandi was elected second vice president of the Modern Language Association (MLA) in December 2016.
-He will become the first vice-president of the MLA in 2018 and the association's president in 2019.
+He was the first vice-president of the MLA in 2018 and became the association's president in 2019.
 He served as editor of PMLA, the official journal of the MLA, from 2011 to 2016.

 Gikandi's major fields of research and teaching are Anglophone literatures and cultures of Africa, India, the Caribbean, and postcolonial Britain; literary and critical theory; the black Atlantic and the African diaspora; and the English novel.
 His current research projects are on slavery and modernity, African philology, and cultures of the novel.